-This method won’t save you as much money as paying off your debts with higher interest rates first.
-However, a 2016 study published in the Harvard Business Review found that people using this method paid off credit card debt faster than those using other methods, simply because it’s easier to stay motivated when you see progress in your pursuits.
+Even so, it’s worth noting that a 2016 study published in the Harvard Business Review found that people using this method paid off credit card debt faster than those using other methods, for the simple reason that it’s typically easier to stay motivated when you see progress in your pursuits.

 The Debt Avalanche Method

-This method is also known as the ladder or debt-stacking method.
-Unlike the snowball method, which is structured around behavior and motivation, the avalanche method is about streamlining your debt repayment so that you save the most money on interest.
-It can require more discipline, but keeping track of how much you are saving in interest can be a great motivator.
+This next method is also known as the “ladder” or “debt-stacking” method.
+Unlike the snowball method, which is structured around behavior and motivation, the avalanche method is about streamlining your debt repayment so that you can save the most money on interest.

 The Debt Snowflake Method

-Taking the snow metaphor ever further, the “snowflake” method can be used on its own or in conjunction with another method, such as the snowball or the avalanche method.
+Taking the snow metaphor even further, the “snowflake” method can be used on its own or in conjunction with another method, such as the snowball or avalanche.
 The snowflake method involves finding extra income on top of your usual income to help pay down your debt faster.

 How it works: Scrape together extra micro-payments by any means possible: using credit card rewards cash, taking those cans of spare change to the bank, selling old textbooks or collectibles online, or even taking on a few side gigs.
-From there, the method suggests putting the extra cash from these projects toward your extra payments.
+From there, the method suggests putting the extra cash from these projects toward extra debt payments.

 Consolidating Debt Under a Single Loan

-How it works: Shop around for the best loan consolidation or personal loan offer you can find.
-Once you find one and are accepted, your lender will grant you a personal loan that you can use to pay your existing loans in full.
-Then all you have to do is pay back the personal loan, which is just a single monthly payment.
+How it works: Start by shopping around for the best loan consolidation or personal loan offer you can find.
+Once you find one and are accepted, your lender will grant you a personal loan that you can use to pay off your existing qualifying loans or debts in full.
+Then you’d pay back the personal loan, which is just a single monthly payment.

-A potential downside to consolidating your loans is that your repayment period might get extended, meaning you could pay more in interest over time, if you only make minimum payments on your personal loan.
-However, when you sign up for a personal loan, you can make sure to choose a loan term that doesn’t extend your repayment period.
-Or you can consolidate your debt with a personal loan and then try the snowflake method, making consistent extra payments on your personal loan to get out of debt even faster.
+One potential downside to consolidating your loans is that your overall repayment period may get extended, meaning you could pay more in interest over time if you only make minimum payments on your personal loan.